romeric/florence/README.md

 python setup.py install
 ```

-And whenever `MUMPS` solver is needed, just open a new terminal window/tab and do
+And whenever `MUMPS` solver is needed, just open a new terminal window/tab and do (this is the default setting for linuxbrew)
 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/linuxbrew/.linuxbrew/lib
 ```